hadieht/Kubernetes-Monitoring-Prometheus-Grafana/README.md

 # kubernetes-monitoring-prometheus-grafana
-Montior Kuberntese with Prometheus and Grafana
+Montior Kuberntese with Prometheus and Grafana And Email With Alert Manager